How do I go about booking my wedding?

-The Vicar will be very happy to guide you through all of these requirements.
+The Vicar will be very happy to guide you through any of these requirements.

 How much will my church wedding cost?

 These figures are fixed by the Church of England nationally, and approved by parliament.

 Additional fees may be added by the Parochial Church Council (PCC) to cover the cost of any additional services which you might require, such as: an organist, choir, musicians, bell ringers, verger, statutory licences, and for the provision of any PA/AVA equipment and an operator.
-As a rough guide, a weekend wedding, including the reading of banns, basic statutory fees, and the most common additional services currently (2015) costs in the order of £755.00.
-These additional fees increase for weddings taking place during the working week, and other fees may apply.
+As a rough guide, a weekend wedding, including the reading of banns, basic statutory fees, and the most common additional services currently (2016) costs in the order of £793.00.
+These additional fees increase for weddings which are recorded commercially, wherein other fees may apply.
 All such fees are fully detailed once we know your specific requirements.

 Banns read in other churches, or Licenses issued, are charged separately by the parishes concerned or by the statutory authorities.